Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The Kumano Kodo Information Center in Takijiri provides historic information on the Kumano Kodo as well as last minute supplies and a public toilet

-If you want to have your pilgrimage officially recognised, make sure you stop along the route to collect stamps for your pilgrim passport.
-Don’t forget to collect your first stamp at Takijiri-oji – the wooden stand containing the stamp is in front of the little café, to the left of the entrance to the shrine grounds.
+If you want your pilgrimage officially recognised, stop along the route to collect stamps for your pilgrim passport.
+Remember to collect your first stamp at Takijiri-oji.
+The wooden stand containing the stamp is in front of the little café to the left of the entrance to the shrine grounds.

 takijiri oji